9 Questions About Menopause You’ve Been too Embarrassed to Ask

 Dr. James says that the hormonal changes of menopause can cause atrophy in the tissues of the vagina and pelvic floor, which can lead to episodes of incontinence with certain activities such as coughing, laughing, sneezing, or jumping.
 This is called stress urinary incontinence because of physical stress on the pelvic floor.
 “In addition, hormonal changes can exacerbate overactive bladder symptoms, which cause sudden urges to urinate or leaking before reaching the restroom.
 Treatment options include bladder retraining, physical therapy, exercises such as Kegels, or surgery,” he says.
-Here’s how to prevent incontinence during exercise.
+(Here’s how to prevent incontinence during exercise.)

 Is it normal for sex to hurt?

 And Dr. Rabin takes this further by saying, “Menopausal women experience a peak in their dryness and pain with sex about four years after their final period.
 The loss of elasticity leads to the inability to accommodate their partner even with gobs of lubrication.”
 Up until recently, many of the treatments approved by the FDA to help with vaginal dryness were estrogen-based, which may be off-limits for women with a personal or family history of cancer.
-In 2017, a non-estrogen treatment option for severe vaginal atrophy became available in the United States (the brand is called Intrarosa®).
-It’s potentially a good option for women seeking safe solutions for painful sex.
+In 2017, a non-estrogen treatment option for severe vaginal atrophy became available in the United States (the brand is called Intrarosa).
+It’s potentially an option for women seeking safe solutions for painful sex.

 Many women experience a decrease in their metabolism that accompanies menopause.
 “A diet and exercise regimen that once allowed for weight maintenance might now need to be tailored for stricter calorie restriction, carbohydrate reduction, or increased exercise to yield the same results,” says Dr. James.
 Belly fat can be a particularly frustrating menopause body change.

 “Severe emotional lability, or mood swings, can have significantly detrimental effects on interpersonal relationships as women journey through menopause.
 Simply recognizing these mood changes can go a long way in minimizing their impact,” says Dr. James.
-He recommends exercise, nutritional supplements, cognitive and behavioral therapy, along with medications such as antidepressants or hormone replacement therapy to minimize the effect of these mood changes.
+He recommends exercise, nutritional supplements, cognitive behavioral therapy, along with medications such as antidepressants or hormone replacement therapy to minimize the effect of these mood changes.

 Dr. Rabin says that every day he has conversations with his patients between ages 40 and 70 about this very issue.
 “Menopause is marked by the retirement of the ovaries.
 When they stop producing hormones, specifically estrogen, many of the tissues in the body begin to change.
-Vaginal dryness, itching and cracking make it difficult to go through the day.”
+Vaginal dryness, itching, and cracking make it difficult to go through the day.”
 He recommends vaginal moisturizers, local estrogen therapy, systemic hormone therapy as well as other non-hormonal prescriptions based on your needs and goals.